Neuromorphic Networks as Revealed by Features Similarity: Methodology

 \section{Methodology}

-In this section, we describe the dataset and respective neuromorphic measurements, the adopted modularity, as well as the real-valued coincidence similarity, its application to translated datasets to complex networks, as well as a description of a method for studying the influence of feature selection on the obtained results.
+In this section, we describe the considered dataset and respective neuromorphic measurements, the adopted literal modularity methodology, the real-valued coincidence similarity, its application to translated datasets to complex networks, as well as a description of a method for studying the influence of feature selection on the obtained results.